EmilRamsvik/Digital-Garden/docs/About/Education.md

 # Thoughts
 - There are two types of master students: those who arrive before 10 AM and those who ask for an extension of time.
-- After about 4 years of studying, I felt capable and ready for the workforce, the last year was just icing on the cake for me.
+- After about four years of studying, I felt capable and ready for the workforce, the last year was just icing on the cake for me.
-- Before starting on a subject, go through a couple of exams, and understand what they are asking about.
+- Before starting on a subject, go through a couple of exams and understand what they are asking about.
+- I wish I had taken as many notes during my studies as I do now, it would have been awesome to have my knowledge in the garden from my studies.
+- I used a lot of LateX in my studies.
+Never used it much outside of that.
+-